Spider-Man: Beyond the Spider-Verse: Marketing

-Lord, Persichetti, and Thompson debuted the first footage from the film at Sony's CinemaCon panel at the end of March 2025, which highlighted Miles declaring he would do things "his way" after lamenting about others telling him how his story should play out.
-Rebecca Rubin at Variety noted that the footage appeared to show that Miles would face an existential crisis in the film.
-Sony also released five images featuring Miles, Gwen, and the Earth-42 Prowler from the film online, which Kaitlyn Booth of Bleeding Cool felt would "make the long wait a little more bearable".
+Lord, Persichetti, and Thompson debuted the first footage from the film at Sony's CinemaCon panel in March 2025.
+The footage highlighted a monologue of Miles declaring he would do things "his way" after lamenting about others telling him how his story should play out.
+Rebecca Rubin at Variety noted that the footage appeared to show Miles facing an existential crisis.
+To coincide with the presentation, Sony released five promotional stills featuring Miles, Gwen, and the Earth-42 Prowler from the film online, which Kaitlyn Booth of Bleeding Cool felt would "make the long wait a little more bearable".
 She described the footage as a brief tease of how the film was "once again reshaping and reimagining what it means to animate a film".
 Germain Lussier at Gizmodo compared the footage's various shapes and colors to the visuals from the film 2001: A Space Odyssey (1968).